SquireoH/assettoserver-lua-Driftscore/README.md

 # assettoserver lua Drift scoring script
--Simple drift script using some of the overtake script UI.
+Simple drift script using some of the overtake script UI.

--The more you slide the more points you make.
+The more you slide the more points you make.

--The faster you go, faster the combo multiplier goes up.
+The faster you go, faster the combo multiplier goes up.

--Drift run ends if you stay under the required speed and are not sliding.
+Drift run ends if you stay under the required speed and are not sliding.

 # Install
--Post the Raw in Pastebin and copy the URL of the Raw.
+- Post the Raw in Pastebin and copy the URL of the Raw.

--Add this line to your csp_extra_options.ini
+- Add this line to your csp_extra_options.ini

 ```